Login

 1. Fill in Name (required).

 2. Fill in Key (required).
 A key is a unique event identifier that is registered in the system.
-You can enter any text in Latin, with numbers allowed, for example, click, sale1, etc.
+You can fill in any text in Latin, with numbers allowed, for example, click, sale1, etc.

 Note